Tessi-Tms/TmsMediaBundle/README.md

 - *mediaId*: The id of the media.

-### Filesystems configuration
+### Configure your filesystems

-We are using Gaufrette Bundle to handle the storage layer, below is an example of gaufrette configuration for a local storage in */web/uploads* directory.
+The following is a local sample configuration for the KnpGaufretteBundle.
+It will create a filesystem service called **gaufrette_gallery_filesyytem** which can be used in the MediaBundle.

 ```php